Peptide Therapy: What Peptides Are, How They Work, and Which to Consider

 - Research chemicals: Epithalon, semax, selank, and many others are sold legally as "research chemicals" not for human use — though they are widely used by biohackers and some practitioners off-label.

 Always consult a licensed physician before using any peptide therapeutically, and verify current FDA status as the regulatory landscape changes frequently.
+For a closer look at the rules and gray areas, see are peptides legal?

 Frequently Asked Questions